 Chapter 1 outlines the major actions to be taken if a staff member dies at the duty station.
-The Office of Human Resources Management (OHRM), the Department of Field Support (DFS) and the Department of Safety and Security (DSS) are responsible for coordinating and implementing the various actions required for the transportation of remains, organization of funerals and payment of benefits and entitlements to survivors.
+The Office of Human Resources Management (OHRM), the Department of Field Support (DFS) and the Department of Safety and Security (DSS) are responsible for coordinating and implementing the various actions required in case of death in service.